Representations of Hermitian Commutative *-Algebras by Unbounded Operators: Reminders and Preliminaries

-\begin{reminder}[the SNAG Theorem for discrete abelian groups] Let $\rho$ be a unitary representation of an abelian group $G$ in a Hilbert space $H \neq \{ 0 \}$.
-Equip the dual group of $G$ with the compact Hausdorff topology of pointwise convergence on $G$.
-There then exists a unique resolution of identity $P$ on the dual group of $G$ such that
+\begin{reminder}[spectral theorem] Let $C$ be a commutative C*-algebra of bounded linear operators on a Hilbert space $H \neq \{ 0 \}$ containing the unit operator.
+There then exists a unique resolution of identity $R$ on the spectrum $\Delta(C) = \Delta^*(C)$ with